 Shivanasamudra Falls

 Shivanasamudra Falls: Situated on the river Cauvery, Shivasamudra is the series of twin waterfalls famous as the hosting site of Asia’s second Hydro-electric power station.
-It was the power station which electrified Kolar Gold fields and made it the second town of Asia after Tokyo.
+It was the power station which electrified Kolar Gold fields and made it the second town of Asia after Tokyo to get electricity.
 Shivanasamudra waterfalls are considered as the second largest waterfalls of the country.
 Shivasamudra waterfalls are also famous as bluff and Shimsa falls in this region.

 Bridges on the river cauvery